Sella-GH/AzzyBot/README.md

 Since my previous project "needed" a discord bot solution to comfort the opening and closing of a so called "club" - I built a discord bot to ensure the best comfort while using it.

 The bot contains of the following features:
+- A modular approach on the activating/disabling of features
 - Help command to see all features
 - Integrated updater (more or less functional)
 - Resource usage of AzuraCast and AzzyBot displayed in embeds